Oliver-Binns/Website/Content/posts/terraform-provider-googleplay-creation.md

 # The Terraform provider

 The Terraform provider repository is created from Hashicorp‘s [quick start template](https://github.com/hashicorp/terraform-provider-scaffolding-framework).
+The template was particularly useful to understand how the provider should be structured.
+I also used this similar [App Store Terraform provider](https://github.com/alexprogrammr/terraform-provider-appstore) by Alex *name??* as inspiration.

+As I mentioned above, the proivider is written in Go.
+The tooling I used for creating this repository is the same as for Google Play Developer API integration.

+## The schema

+There are three main concepts that we need to understand to build a Terraform provider:

+- A provider is
+- A resource is anything that is managed (created, modified, deleted) by Terraform.
+- A data source is anything that can be _read_ by Terraform.

+Since everything we need in this implementation can be modified, so we only care about the provider and resource.

 ## Challenge 2: Nested schema

+As I mentioned above, there are two related types of permission that can be managed with this provider: developer level permissions and app level permissions.
+Since app level permissions must be granted to a specific developer, they are effectively nested inside the developer level resource.

 ## Challenge 3: Implicit additional permissions

+Terraform tracks the changes that it makes and asserts that change it makes were made successfully.
+However, the Google Play Console implicitly adds additional lower-ranking permissions when adding more powerful permissions.
-Permissions have implicit inheritance of additional permissions that then get returned from the API and cause Terraform to panic
+These additional permissions are then returned from the API and causes Terraform to throw errors that the change had unexpected side-effects.
+For example: when setting the user permission to `` the permissions are _actually_ set to: ``.

+Unfortunately, this behaviour doesn‘t appear to be documented so I had to discover each manually.
+Moreover, the behaviour does not appear to be entirely consistent between the developer level and app level permissions.
+This may cause issues in the future if Google change this undocumented behaviour without notice.

-# The reference implementation
+# The result: a reference implementation

 Terraform - at last!

 You’ve seen this before - it‘s the previous article.

-# The result

 ## Get in touch